Stock market today: Stocks tumble on profit, economy worries

 A report on Tuesday showed that confidence among consumers fell more sharply in April than expected, down to its lowest level since July.
 That's a discouraging signal when consumer spending makes up the biggest part of the U.S. economy.

-A second report was more encouraging, saying sales of new homes rose by more than expected.
+A separate report was more encouraging, saying sales of new homes rose by more than expected.
 The housing industry has been under pressure because higher mortgage rates are squeezing buyers.

 On Thursday, the U.S. will give its first estimate of how much the economy grew during the first three months of the year.
 Economists expect to see growth cooled to a 1.9% annual rate, down from 2.6% at the end of 2022.

-Much of the slowdown is due to Fed's flurry of hikes to interest rates over the last year.
+Much of the slowdown is due to the Fed's barrage of hikes to interest rates over the last year.
 The Federal Reserve meets next week, and much of Wall Street expects it to raise interest rates at least one more time before pausing.

 Beyond higher interest rates, Wall Street is also worried that the struggles of the U.S. banking industry could tighten the brakes even further on the economy.
 First Republic said its deposits have stabilized since late March, but it's still working to cut expenses.
 If it and other banks pull back on lending, it could lead to lower growth across the economy.